ContextLab/quail/README.md

 <h3>Submitting a bug report</h3>

-If you are reporting a bug, please do your best to include the following -
+If you are reporting a bug, please do your best to include the following:

 1. A short, top-level summary of the bug.
 In most cases, this should be 1-2 sentences.
 2. A short, self-contained code snippet to reproduce the bug, ideally allowing a simple copy and paste to reproduce.
 Please do your best to reduce the code snippet to the minimum required.